 We’ve compiled a short list of things you can do on June 13th to improve safety on and around your forklifts.

 - Make sure all your forklift operators have been trained and that their refresher training is up to date, if applicable or necessary.

 - Download our “Forklift Operator Questionnaire” to help you vet new operators about their actual experience and history with forklifts.

 - Take time to teach your forklift operators the importance of daily inspections of their forklifts.
 Daily inspections reduce the risk of equipment failure and catch small problems before they blossom into giant ones.
-You can find daily forklift inspection sheets on our Training Page for both IC and electric units.
+Download our IC forklift inspection form and electric forklift inspection form.

-- Download and post our free forklift safety posters that you can find on our Training Page.
+- Download and post our free forklift safety posters.

 - Take some time to gather any staff that operates around forklifts, but not on them, to refresh them about the dangers of this equipment and how to be sure to use safe procedures when they are in an area of your facility where forklifts are being operated.